 However, in India, the app failed itself.
 Reports say that Wechat was unable to localize its product for the Indian market.
-During its launch in India in 2012, the app had good early transaction.
+During its launch in India in 2012, the app had good early transactions.
 WeChat was the first ever mobile application to launch a television ad in India.
 There was no expense spared.
-For 45 days, WeChat was the top ranking app on the Google Play store.
+For 45 days, WeChat was the top-ranking app on the Google Play store.

 However, like a roller coaster, the number of uninstalls increased.
-Soon, there were news reports that suggested that the government could ban the app.
+Soon, news reports suggested that the government could ban the app.
 This came as the beginning of the end for WeChat in India.

-But it seems that the company is again up for its second kick start in India.
-In India, WeChat Pay will compete with established digital wallets like Paytm, MobiKwik, Google Pay, which is now testing offline retail payments, BHIM and more.
-In India, Tencent’s investments are across the board, some of which include Dream11, Gaana, Ola, Byju’s and Flipkart.
+But it seems that the company is again up for its second kick-start in India.
+In India, WeChat Pay will compete with established digital wallets like Paytm, MobiKwik, and Google Pay, which is now testing offline retail payments, BHIM, and more.
+In India, Tencent’s investments are across the board, some of which include Dream11, Gaana, Ola, Byju’s, and Flipkart.

-Interestingly, earlier this week, Chinese company Xiaomi launched Mi Pay, its UPI payment app.
+Interestingly, Chinese company Xiaomi launched Mi Pay, its UPI payment app, earlier this week.

-WeChat Pay would be launched by the end of May-June.
-The company is registering an Indian entity for WeChat Pay, outlined one of the internal sources at Tencent India.
+WeChat Pay will be launched by the end of May-June.
+The company is registering an Indian entity for WeChat Pay, outlined as one of the internal sources at Tencent India.